TheThingILearn/helper/README.md

 ---------------------------------------------------------------------------------------------------------------------------
-6. add a video player widget and set the video type to "NetWork" set the path to the Action Output you created. now for the place holder the one that FlutterFlow give is not good is doing alot of lags for the video player widget so what i recomend for now is to upload a random video to your supabase storage then copy the url from supabase and use it as the place holder(Default Variable Value).
+6. add a video player widget and set the video type to "NetWork" set the path to the Action Output you created. for the place holder the one that FlutterFlow gives is not good is doing alot of lags for the video player widget so what i recomend is to upload a random video to your supabase storage then copy the url from supabase and use it as the place holder(Default Variable Value).
 ---------------------------------------------------------------------------------------------------------------------------
 7. create a new button and upload the file to supabase like you usually will using the action out put as the file to upload.